FabriceSalvaire/PyDVI/README.rst

 series of books *The Art of Computer Programming* at the beginning of the eighties, it focuses on texts and mathematical expressions.
 Thus DVI is much simpler than Postscript or its successor PDF which are designed for graphics.
-However we can extend the capabilities of DVI using the *special* opcode which can contains any text like Postscript snippets.
+However we can extend the capabilities of DVI using the *special* opcode which can contain any text like Postscript snippets.

 A DVI stream can come from a file or a TeX daemon in order to render TeX inputs on-the-fly.

 The DVI parser of PyDvi builds a program from a DVI stream that could be later processed by the provided DVI machine which is designed to be subclassed by the user.

-The source code includes as exemple an experimental DVI viewer which uses the OpenGL API for the rendering and thus feature an hardware accelerated rendering.
-PyDvi and the viewer can be used as an platform to experiment complex text rendering on GPU.
+The source code includes an experimental DVI viewer as exemple which uses the OpenGL API for the rendering and thus feature an hardware accelerated rendering.
+PyDvi and the viewer can be used as a platform to experiment complex text rendering on GPU.

+The source code includes also a clone of the |dvipng| tool to render DVI to PNG image.
+This tool is mainly intended to check the compliance of PyDvi by image comparison.

 ..
 The aim of PyDvi is multiple

-PyDvi can be user for several purpose, we will review them in the followings:
+PyDvi can be used for several purpose, we will review them in the followings:

 TeX is a major and historical typesetting program.
 PyDvi can serve to read and process its output using Python.
 The user can be a curious pearson who want to lean TeX or somebody interested by TeX